bentice/bentice.github.io/Enron_Article.md

 ---
 # Enron Network and Linguistics Analysis

-Enron was an American energy company that went bankrupt in 2001.
+Enron was an american energy company that went bankrupt in 2001.
 It was later revealed that the financial condition was sustained by institionalized, systematic, and creatively planned accounting fraud.
 The [Enron scandal](https://en.wikipedia.org/wiki/Enron_scandal), as it is now known, lead to the release of the Enron email corpus which was acquired by the Federal Energy Regulatory Commission during its investigation of the company's collapse.
 The corpus is unique as the only publicly available mass collections of real emails easily available for use in network analysis and machine learning.

+In a series of studies Pennebaker found that lower status individuals used more first-person singular pronouns (I) compared with higher status individuals.
+In addition, he found that lower status individuals used first-person plural (we) more relative to lower status individuals.
+This was tested using various [centrality](https://en.wikipedia.org/wiki/Centrality) algorithms (degree, closeness, & betweenness) common in [Network Theory](https://en.wikipedia.org/wiki/Network_theory)  as a indicators of importance and status in a social network.

 ```python